-trout and salmon fishing is widely reputed because of the beautiful
+trout and salmon fishing is rightly regarded as the best in the

 fishing and great sea